FAQ

 No, Testnet funds are not real.
 Testnet uses faucet-based tokens with no monetary value, so you cannot withdraw or convert them to actual funds.
 They are intended purely for testing and learning.

-No, EOI (Expression of Interest) domains, such as those ending in .ape, are not guaranteed.
-These domains are still pending ICANN approval, with a target timeline around Summer 2026, but there is no legal guarantee until final approval is in place.
+No, Name Tokens (denoted by * instead of . in the name) are not guaranteed to become real domains.
+These TLDs are still pending ICANN approval, with a target timeline around Summer 2026, but there is no legal guarantee until final approval is in place.

 Who owns my data on Doma?